privacy-tech-lab/gpc-web-crawler/README.md

 1. Sign in to [Docker](https://www.docker.com/get-started/), or create a Docker account if you do not already have one.

-2. Download docker by following the instructions in the [official Docker documentation](https://docs.docker.com/get-started/get-docker/)
+2. Download Docker by following the instructions in the [official Docker documentation](https://docs.docker.com/get-started/get-docker/)

 3. Authenticate to Docker Hub by following the instructions in the [official Docker Documentation](https://docs.docker.com/reference/cli/docker/login/#authenticate-to-docker-hub-with-web-based-login).